-Nearly one in every three Americans has high blood pressure, according to the Centers for Disease Control and Prevention.
-That’s about 75 million adults.
-High blood pressure, also known as hypertension, greatly increases your risk of heart disease and stroke, respectively the first and third leading causes of death in the United States.
+High blood pressure, also known as hypertension, greatly increases your risk of heart disease and stroke.
+They are, respectively, the first and fifth leading causes of death in the United States, according to the CDC.

 Beyond medication, there are a number of things you can do to help lower your blood pressure.
 These include: